 In my home state of California, our licensing agency has a person called a licensing child care advocate.
 We actually have two, which is not a whole lot considering the size of California.

-This person can be an invaluable source as a go-between a provider and the licensing agency.
+This person can be an invaluable source as a go-between a provider and a licensing agency.
 In the past, I have reached out to the advocate assigned to my region of the state to inquire about regulations, licensing processes, etc. I just send her an email if it’s a non-urgent matter and she usually will get right back to me.

-So if you have a question that you would maybe not pose directly to your analyst, check to see if your state licensing or regulatory agency has a person that you can contact.
+So if you have a question that you would maybe not want to pose directly to your analyst, check to see if your state licensing or regulatory agency has a person that you can contact.

 2. Child Care Resource (CCR)

 I have written before about how helpful it can be to a provider to become associated with their local Child Care Resource Center.
-Not only do they provide workshops, resource library, client referral services and trainings, but they can also be another resource for a provider to provide insight into the licensing process and specific questions a provider may have.
+Not only do they provide workshops, resource libraries, client referral services, and trainings, but they can also be another resource for a provider to provide insight into the licensing process and specific questions a provider may have.

 See if there is one near you or if you can reach a CCR remotely.